yat-labs/yat-docs/yat-docs/docs/guides/4_advanced_topics.md

 ## Using Stripe

-Yat is using `Stripe` as a payment provider for credit card payments.
-In order to process payment it should be authorized via Stripe and all payment details are stored on a stripe side.
-Which requires integration via a Stripe API from the application side.
+Yat uses [Stripe](https://stripe.com/) as a payment provider for handling credit card payments.
+Stripe manages and stores all credit card and personally identifying information (PII), none of which is stored on y.at's servers.

-Client applications should use Yat's Stripe API public key for authorization with stripe.
-If you are a y.at affiliate or partner key might be obtained directly from integrations team.
+To integrate card payments into a third-party application you need to obtain a Stripe API public key from the Yat integration team.

-For a testing purposes there is preregistered token `"tok_visa"` also used in example above.
-This key is only available on staging [emojid.me](https://emojid.me/).
+For a testing purposes there is pre-registered token `"tok_visa"`.
+This key is only available on the y.at [test environment](https://emojid.me/).

-Following is a list of suggested resources for reading about using stripe for payments:
+The following is a list of suggested resources for reading about using Stripe for payments:
 - Development quickstart [https://stripe.com/docs/development](https://stripe.com/docs/development)
 - Creating a card token [https://stripe.com/docs/api/tokens/create_card](https://stripe.com/docs/api/tokens/create_card)
 - Testing stripe payments [https://stripe.com/docs/testing](https://stripe.com/docs/testing)